Last Updated on February 21, 2024 by Lori Walker

-Pureeing is a common cooking technique for smooth and creamy sauces, soups, and dips.
-While many recipes call for a food processor or blender to puree ingredients, not everyone can access these tools.
+Pureeing is a widely used method in cooking, especially for creating smooth and velvety sauces, soups, and dips.
+Although most recipes require the use of a food processor or blender to puree ingredients, these tools may not be readily available to everyone.

 Whether you want to make a silky soup or a velvety dip, this guide will show you how to puree without a food processor using simple kitchen tools and techniques.